 My name is Aaron Todd Sherrill.
 I am the author, developer, and publisher of Chinese Toolbox software.
 This page describes my work history more casually than my resume.
 In doing so, it provides more information for certain times, and it may fill in some apparent gaps.
 The writing is in reverse chronological order with the most recent events in my life described first.

 Our school in Taiwan continues to grow and do well.
 My wife (Bethany) does a great job of managing it, and she’s got two fantastic helpers.
 I can’t praise Mary and Grace enough.
 They are so supportive and helpful to Bethany.
 It seems that whenever I step away from BCS, Bethany innovates and grows the business in ways that I wouldn’t expect.
-This is one of my favorite recent pictures of the two of us.

 For most of this period, I lived in Taiwan with my wife and two sons.
 My wife and I own a cram school in Taipei, where we teach English to children after their regular school day.
 The business has since expanded to the teaching of other subjects (math, physics, biology, Chinese literature, etc.) with several employees and partners.

 We moved to Taiwan in 2003 to start our own business and to expose our kids to the Chinese language and culture.
 The language goal has been achieved; both boys are fluent in Mandarin Chinese.

 Besides our school, I spend a great deal of time developing software.
 My first product is Chinese Toolbox, software to make reading and working with Chinese a little bit easier.
 I am also developing software for our school and for the kids that study with us.
 It will eventually be released as Language Toolbox for Schools and English Toolbox.